techstarMahesh/Resume-using-django/README.md

 # It is resume project using django that name is [resumeproject](https://techstarmahesh.pythonanywhere.com/).
-## This project is using django framework and it is using bootstrap for design.
+## This project used django framework and it is using bootstrap for design.

 # in this project i am using